Open-ASAPP/flambe/docs/tutorials/aws_cluster.rst

     * Have a key pair to access instances.
     * Create instances with automatic public IPs.
     * Connect through SSH from the outside world.
+    * Have the security credentials and configuration files locally.

     If any of this requirements is not met, please review the following steps.